Smoodie7/CSV-VCFConverter/README.md

 - Provides a user-friendly graphical interface for easy file selection and conversion.
 - MultiThreading support.
 - Progress Bar. *(Usefull for large files)*
-- Detects the encoding of the input file automatically or prompts the user to specify the encoding if it cannot be detected.
+- Detects the encoding of the input file automatically. *(prompts the user to specify the encoding if it cannot be detected)*
-- Handles naming conflicts when saving the output file by appending a counter to the filename.
-- Enables logging of conversion operations if desired.

 ## How to Use 💭